TheVOCE/devops-tools/README.md

 > /issue provide a implementation suggestion for solving **!1234+** in C#

+Using `gh:<owner>/<repo>` you can specify the organization and repo you like to refer to, in case it's not the owner and repo of you current code context.

 ## Running the extension

 - Run `npm install` in terminal to install dependencies